Integrating TV Graphics

 Bearer token

 These instructions assume that you have a Studio user account with at least “Viewer” level access.
 Log in to Studio and navigate to the Project and Event that you plan to use for voting.
-Please contact Monterosa at support@monterosa.co.uk if you need an account creating for this purpose.
+Please contact Monterosa at if you need an account creating for this purpose.

-See details of how to generate a bearer token for your account here: Control API - Generating a bearer token
+See details of how to generate a bearer token for your account here:

 To obtain the Project and Event ID, navigate to the relevant Event in your project, and navigate to Event Settings > Event > Event ID and copy these values.